-Our behaviour policy is based on the school key values of
+Our trauma-aware behaviour policy is based on the school key values of

 We use these key values to discuss negative behaviour, but more importantly, to encourage postive behaviour.
-Our policy is informed by psychological research adn the latest beahvioural studies, including work from the Education Endowment Foundation.
+Our policy is informed by psychological research and the latest behavioural studies, including work from the Education Endowment Foundation.
 Their behaviour guidance can be accessed HERE.
 Government guidance can be accessed HERE.

 Learning from Incidents